 If we were to ask you about art capitals of the world, chances are you’d say Paris or Rome.
 New York.
 Maybe even Los Angeles or Miami.
 Pretty soon, you’ll be able to add Buffalo to that list.
 There’s an urban renaissance happening in Western New York, and the University at Buffalo is driving the charge.

 Lack of talent has never been the issue for Buffalo.The problem’s been keeping it here.
 Especially for our art students.
 Our Arts Collaboratory, conceived out of the Dean’s Office at the UB College of Arts and Sciences, was designed to foster interdisciplinary collaboration between the arts across campus, to build community, and, ultimately, to turn Queen City into a thriving hub for artistic expression.

-In providing the right resources and making the right hires to turn Buffalo into an artist incubator, Dean Robin G. Schulze recognized the potential for the Collaboratory to usher in a new chapter for Buffalo, creating opportunities for citizens and students alike, and revitalizing the city in the process.
+This is ushering in a new chapter for Buffalo, creating opportunities for citizens and students alike, and revitalizing the city in the process.

 Tunney Murchie (MBA ‘76, BS ‘75), Deanna Murchie (BS ‘74) and their family believe in collegiate athletics.
 They also understand that while UB provides an outstanding education, student athletes didn't have the space they needed to hold practice no matter the Buffalo weather.